 I would think Tyndall should have an open mind about this and try to find the slants that would appeal to Esso.

-The Tyndall climatologists grow so accustomed to the attentions of the fossil-fuel giants that by year’s end they’re taking it for granted that Beyond Petroleum will be another suitor.
-The scientist Simon Shackley writes:
+The Tyndall climatologists grow so accustomed to the attentions of the big fossil-fuel players that by year’s end they’re taking it for granted that Beyond Petroleum will come a-wooing too.
+Climate scientist Simon Shackley writes:

 Subject: BP funding…